surniaulula/wpsso/readme.txt

 = 4.5.0-b.1 =

-(2018/06/05) Renamed the "Search and Optimization" metabox to "Document SSO".
+(2018/06/05) Renamed the "Social and Search Optimization" metabox to "Document SSO".
 Added a "License Information" link in the Add-ons page to lookup registered site addresses (Pro version).

 = 4.4.0 =